Study Comparing Investigational Drug HBI-8000 + Nivolumab vs. Placebo + Nivolumab in Patients With Advanced Melanoma

 Time Frame: From date of randomization to the earliest date of documented progressive disease (PD), assessed up to 48 months

-Progression-free Survival (PFS) defined as the time from the date of randomization to the first date of documented disease progression as determined by BIRC, or the date of death due to any cause, whichever occurs first.
+Progression-free Survival (PFS) defined as the time (in days) from the date of randomization to the first date of documented disease progression as determined by BIRC, or the date of death due to any cause, whichever occurs first.

 From date of randomization to the earliest date of documented progressive disease (PD), assessed up to 48 months